mgnisia/Boilerplate-Docker-Django-Gunicorn-Nginx/README.md

 3. Open you favourite browser and go to [localhost/index/](localhost/index/)
 4. To shutdown run `docker-compsose down`

+### Installing new libraries

+Just run `pipenv install _your library_` and the pipenv will update the `pipfile` and check for the dependencies.
+Make sure you have `pipenv` installed in your own (not the virtualenv one) python3 installation.

 ### Static Files

 #### Dockerfile